OSGeo/gdal/src/tiling_merging.rst

 Exercise
 --------

-Modify above pipeline to materialize the scaled dataset as a COG before tiling.
+Modify above pipeline to materialize the scaled dataset as a GeoTIFF before tiling.

 .. collapse:: (hint)